Anniegavr/MazeRunner-ML/README.md

 ## INTRODUCTION

-The main goal of this side of the project is to develope Machine Learning agents who will proceed through different mazes and collect data based on their performances.
+The main goal of this side of the project is to develop Machine Learning agents who will proceed through different mazes and collect data based on their performances.
 After some researching found out the optimal ML agent methods to accomplish the task, they are:
 1. Q_learning
 2. Actor-Critic